Sunflowers are natures way of saying “Stand up straight, face the sun, and be happy!”

 Not gonna lie, lately I’ve been having some major FOMO seeing sunflower photos all over Facebook and Instagram.

-And when I found out that a farm right here in Middletown was the source of these gorgeous pictures, I just had to stop by and take some pictures of my own!
+And when I found out that there’s a farm right here in Middletown where I can visit to enjoy rows and rows of sunflowers, I just had to stop by and take some pictures of my own!

 About Valley View Acres